Internal-Compiler-Error/plutarch/docs/mysql-read-commited-gap-lock.md

 [^2]:   Which is how I like to think it should be
 [^3]:   And perhaps by association Yugabyte
 [^4]:   See Jepsen, https://jepsen.io/analyses/mysql-8.0.34#repeatable-read
+[^5]:   An early version of this post __mistakenly__ stated that repeatable reads prevents phantoms.
+        I was confusing repeatable read with snapshot isolation.